SanShiv1312/SanShiv1312/README.md

 - 🌱 I’m currently learning DataScience and ML
 - 👯 I’m looking to collaborate with Open source projects
 - 🤔 I’m looking for help with JAVA
-- 💬 Ask me about WEB DEVELOPMENT
+- 💬 Ask me about Py and UI
 - 😄 Pronouns: HE/ HIM

 </details>